menu

 Libro freestanding staircase with integrated bookcase

-We can also offer you a more playful staircase made entirely of wood.
-In a child’s bedroom, this under the stairs space takes on its full meaning when transformed into a hut and a library.
-This lost corner becomes a real play area, much to the delight of the little ones.
+We can also offer a more playful, fully wooden staircase model.
+In a child’s bedroom, the under-stair space becomes especially meaningful when transformed into a playhouse and a bookshelf.
+This turns a previously unused corner into a fun little play area, much to the delight of the little ones.

 Libro custom-made staircase for children's bedroom with storage space